carloca68/deviceService/README.md

 1. **Unit Tests**: Testing individual components in isolation
    - `DeviceRestControllerTest` - Tests the REST controller using MockMVC and mocked service
-   - `SimpleDeviceRestControllerTest` - A more focused test using @WebMvcTest

 2. **Integration Tests**: Testing with real dependencies
    - Uses TestContainers to spin up a PostgreSQL database for integration tests